HDFC Bank board finalises Puri's successor, waits for RBI nod

 It is one of the most coveted jobs in the Indian banking sector and market watchers are keenly awaiting who will be the chosen appointee.
 The HDFC Bank board had appointed a search committee and also engaged external headhunters to help it zero in on a candidate.

-A media report in the run up to the board meet had mentioned the names of Sashidhar Jagdishan, Kaizad Bharucha and Sunil Garg as the ones who had made the cut.
+A media report in the run-up to the board meeting had mentioned the names of Sashidhar Jagdishan, Kaizad Bharucha and Sunil Garg as the ones who had made the cut.
 Jagdishan and Bharucha are internal candidates, while Garg is working with American banking major Citigroup.

 Garg is the chief executive of Citi Commercial Bank, while Jagdishan is an additional director who heads the finance, human resources, legal and secretarial functions at HDFC Bank, and Bharucha is an executive director responsible for wholesale banking.
-Earlier this month, the Reserve Bank had asked for the appointments of both Jagdishan and Bharucha to be kept in abeyance, asking for the new chief executive to take a call on it.
+Earlier this month, the Reserve Bank had asked for the appointments of Jagdishan and Bhavesh Zaveri as additional directors to be kept in abeyance, asking the new chief executive to take a call on it.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)